Our process for the perfect corporate video

 • Visit your store

-• Or click a button to schedule a call – just make sure this button is within eyesight of the video and tell them where it is.
+• Click a button to schedule a call – make sure this button is within eyesight of the video

-If our clients need a different call to action for different platforms, we like to create multiple copies of the edit and change the call to action on each.
+If you need a different call to action for different platforms, we create multiple versions of the edit and change the call to action on each.

 How long does it take to write your script?